-Amended on approval of the language class admission/discharge committee January 2020
+Amended on approval of the language class admission/discharge committee

+January 2020

-Selection Criteria required for entry to the Language Class follows closely the Department of Education's quidelines and is as follows
+Selection Criteria required for entry to the Language Class follows closely the Department of Education's guidelines and is as follows

 - 1. A primary diagnosis of Developmental Language Disorder (D.L.D) which was previously known as Specific Speech +/or Language Impairment (S.S.L.I). - Assessment on a battery of standardised tests by the child's SLT should place performance in one or more of the main areas of speech and language development at least -2SD below the mean. - If a child is bilingual and additional languages are spoken in the home, SLT professional bodies state that it is not appropriate to use standardized SLT assessments based on English language norms as the scores will be invalid.
 For bilingual children, descriptive and qualitative assessments including response to SLT intervention over time should be used to give an approximate age equivalent indicating a severe language disorder. - If a Specific Speech Disorder is present, the disorder must be considered at least moderate i.e. often unintelligible. - DLD is not attributable to permanent hearing impairment, emotional or behavioural disorders, physical disability, or Autistic Spectrum Disorder. - 2.
 Non-verbal performance IQ must be within the average range or above - 3.
 The child is of school going age and it is the optimal time for the child to receive maximum benefit from a language class placement. - 4.
-The child will have attended SLT for a minimum of 6-12 sessions.
+The child will have attended SLT for a minimum of 6-12 sessions. - 5.
+The child and family are living in County Meath (from the time of the Admissions Committee meeting.